 Survival of the fittest

 Smoke and Sacrifice is a pure survival game yet simplified so it doesn’t get too annoying or intense.
 What I mean by that is, expect very, very difficult bosses, standard creatures who will kill you in a few hits, having to collect a multitude of items in order to craft things, and initially having all of the map blacked out as one massive fog patch.
-Survival elements which thankfully aren’t included are things like getting hungry, requiring water, having to sleep for energy, and building something in order to save.
+Survival elements that thankfully aren’t included are things like getting hungry, requiring water, having to sleep for energy, and building something in order to save.
 Some people, like myself, will like the fact that it’s not as heavy on certain things, whereas others may find it a bit ‘lite’ if they are fans of the genre.

-One game I have to compare Smoke and Sacrifice to is Don’t Starve, a game which looks very similar in terms of its aesthetics yet caters for those who want more intense survival aspects.
+One game I have to compare Smoke and Sacrifice to is Don’t Starve, a game that looks very similar in terms of its aesthetics yet caters for those who want more intense survival aspects.
 Smoke and Sacrifice feels very similar in terms of it’s crafting and collecting mechanics.
 You venture out into the vast wilderness and proceed to pick up everything that lies on the ground, from a patch of moss to a pile of bones, as our protagonist knows they’ll probably have a use for it at some point.
 However, you can only craft a very small number of items at first, with more recipes being unlocked as you complete quests for NPCs or reveal hidden instructions on stone slabs and leather hides.

-Before long, you’ll have a lantern to light the way at night, a knife or club to act as defence, a milking tool so you can milk dizzy porkupines (no joke), and other tools such as a net and a trowel.
+Before long, you’ll have a lantern to light the way at night, a knife or club to act as your defence, a milking tool so you can milk dizzy Porkupines (no joke), and other tools such as a net and a trowel.
 These will become your best friends as you aim to stay alive as literally everything, other than the few NPCs, want to see you dead within this world.
 One thing I will say, looking at the crafting menu, there’s a lot of things you can make in this game – I’ve barely scratched the surface of all the creations possible.
 Also, it’s very simple to make something, push left on the D-pad to craft items in the field (there are only a few you can do on the fly like this), use a cooking pot, or use a workbench to make weapons and armour.
 No faffing about with selecting the ingredients individually or browsing through lots of menus.

 Other than gathering and exploration, combat is the main attraction of Smoke and Sacrifice, so how does it hold up?
 Personally, I thought it was okay.
 It took me a while to get used to the actual fighting mechanics as it was like the developers had taken Dark Souls and squished it into 2D and then threw it on my TV.
 Okay, I know games did this before Dark Souls, but everyone gets that reference so please don’t mention it in the comments!
 Regardless, You need to learn how to efficiently attack, dodge, block, and swap weapons without losing the flow of the battle.
 It may sound easy, but it does take a bit of getting used to.